inishchith/chaoss-microtasks/microtask-3/readme.md

     $ git count-objects -v
 ```

-- gNote: `-v` flag is used for verbose output.
+- Note: `-v` flag is used for verbose output.

 <hr>
 <div align="center">